-And the consequences for driving a car “uninsured” in Michigan are very severe and very extreme:
+And the penalties for driving without insurance in Michigan are very severe and very extreme:

 - No No-Fault benefits: An out-of-state college student who is determined to be an “uninsured” driver will be precluded from collecting No-Fault benefits to cover medical expenses as well as lost wages (if he or she is working while going to college).
 (MCL 500.3113(b))

 - No pain and suffering damages: An out-of-state college student who is determined to be an “uninsured” driver will be precluded from collecting pain and suffering compensation to cover “noneconomic loss” damages.
 (MCL 500.3135(2)(c))